 For instance, the main IC on this schematic has input impedance at pin8 of 90Ω as defined by the USB standard.
 The differential tracks should match this impedance.
 In order to do so, there are certain rules you need to follow, such as adjusting the width and thickness of the track.

 There is also crosstalk, which is nothing but interference on one line due to another trace which is close by.
 You need to maintain a specific distance between these two tracks.
 The width of each track should be as per the requirements.
 The trace width and spacing for a certain impedance may be obtained using impedance calculators.

 The length matching of these differential pairs is important because these two lines are time-dependent or delay dependent.
 A signal comes from a connector at a particular time and reaches its destination at a particular time.
 The signals from both these tracks should reach at the same time.
 If the lengths are different, and since both signals on both differential pairs operate at the same speed, this can generate a false signal at the output.

-This is the power track which operates at 500 milliamps.
+And there is a power track which operates at 500 milliamps.
 500 milliamps is considered high for a USB.
-We normally put less power, less current.
+We normally put less power, and less current.
 And this is how you get started on your high-speed schematic design in KiCad.

 This is how we create a schematic design in KiCAD.
 We have covered every step in schematic designing including, creating library and symbols, connecting and annotation components, and creating BOM for a design.
 Finally, we have gone through two high-speed schematic design examples.